mniebling/mniebling.github.io/Projects/DailyStandup/index.md

 However, these types of geographic displays are very often misleading.
 For one thing, a map chart can end up encoding [population density](http://junkcharts.typepad.com/junk_charts/2010/08/different-pictures-of-unemployment-.html) instead of whatever it's supposed to encode, because more dense areas often have more of *everything* in them.

 And in our case, using circles to encode the values can also be problematic because [people are bad at visualizing differences in area](http://www.perceptualedge.com/articles/08-21-07.pdf) [PDF].
-To minimize these issues, I used a power scale for the circles, so their area was scaled roughly to the order of magnitude of the data point.
+To minimize these issues, I used a [log scale](http://en.wikipedia.org/wiki/Logarithmic_scale) for the circles, so their area was scaled roughly to the order of magnitude of the data point.
 This way, a point representing 1,000 soldiers is larger than a point representing 1 soldier, but only 4 times larger instead of 1,000 times.

 ![DailyStandup: Map view]({{site.img}}/projects/dailystandup/map.png)